erdincd/Policy-Design/README.md

 ## Data note

 `Data - Policy Redesign.csv` contains the anonymized empirical data used in the manuscript.
-Before making this repository public, confirm that the data-sharing permissions and any ethics or confidentiality requirements allow public release of the anonymized file.

 ## Notes on interpretation